 As software, we use Eclipse IDE for Java Developers and yED Graph Editor for UML diagrams.
 Other integrated development environments such as IntelliJ IDEA or NetBeans are also used occasionally.

 Eclipse is one of the leading tools for Java developers, including a Java IDE, a Git client, XML Editor, Maven integration and many plugins that extend its already powerful functionality: project templates and automatic code generation for interfaces and classes, syntax highlighting, configuration through perspectives and views, refactoring capabilities.
 The extended version, Eclipse IDE for Enterprise Java Developers, is used for developing web applications based on JavaServer Pages and Faces, Web Services, and JPA-components for accessing databases.

+Python is well-suited for learning the basic algorithms, as it offers easy ways for visualization.
 For Python programming, a current Python installation from the Python website python.org must first be downloaded and installed.
-For the development of larger programs and data science projects, the package management platform Anaconda containing Spyder and Jupyter Notebook should also be set up, which provides extensive functionality for package management, software development and presentation.
+Additionally, the package management platform Anaconda containing Jupyter Notebook and Spyder should be set up.

 - yED Graph Editor